From homotopy links to stratified homotopy theories: Equivalence of homotopy categories and applications

-\begin{remark} Theorem \ref{theo:Equivalence_Simplicial_Homotopy_Category} is only stated in terms of homotopy categories because that is all that is needed for the applications of \cref{section:Embedding_classical_stratified_homotopy_theory,Section:Simp_Approx_Standalone}, but a much stronger version holds.
-Consider the simplicial localization defined by Dwyer and Kan in \cite{DwyerKanCalculating}, in terms of hammocks.
-Lemma \ref{lem:Real_Sing_pass_homotopy_category} and \ref{lem:Unit_Counit_RealP_SingP_WE} give precisely the hypothesis needed to apply \cite[Corollary 3.6]{DwyerKanCalculating}.
-In particular, the functors $(\RealStrat{-},\SingStrat)$ and $(\RealP{-},\Sing_P)$ induce Dwyer-Kan equivalences between the simplicial localizations: With the stronger result, one can say that the adjoint pairs $(\RealStrat{-}\dashv \SingStrat)$ and $(\RealP{-},\Sing_P)$ induce equivalences between the homotopy \textbf{theories} of stratified spaces and stratified simplicial sets.
+Consider the natural transformations $\RealP{\Sing_P(-)}\to \Id_{\Top_P}$ and $\Id_{\sS_P}\to \Sing_P(\RealP{-})$.
+By \cref{lem:Unit_Counit_RealP_SingP_WE} they take value in weak-equivalences.
+Since the functors $\RealP{-}$ and $\Sing_P$ pass to the homotopy categories, so do the natural transformations $\RealP{\Sing_P(-)}\to \Id_{\Ho\Top_P}$ and $\Id_{\Ho\sS_P}\to \Sing_P(\RealP{-})$.
+Those now take value in isomorphisms, meaning that $(\RealP{-},\Sing_P)$ gives an equivalence between the homotopy categories.
+The same argument gives that $(\RealStrat{-},\SingStrat)$ induces an equivalence between the homotopy categories. \end{proof} \begin{remark} \cref{theo:Equivalence_Simplicial_Homotopy_Category} is only stated in terms of homotopy categories because that is all that is needed for the applications of \cref{section:Embedding_classical_stratified_homotopy_theory,Section:Simp_Approx_Standalone}, but a much stronger version holds.
+Consider the simplicial localization defined by Dwyer and Kan in \cite{DwyerKanCalculating}, in terms of hammocks. \cref{lem:Real_Sing_pass_homotopy_category,lem:Unit_Counit_RealP_SingP_WE} give precisely the hypothesis needed to apply \cite[Corollary 3.6]{DwyerKanCalculating}.
+In particular, the functors $(\RealStrat{-},\SingStrat)$ and $(\RealP{-},\Sing_P)$ induce Dwyer-Kan equivalences between the simplicial localizations: With the stronger result, one can say that the pairs of adjoint functors, $(\RealStrat{-},\SingStrat)$ and $(\RealP{-},\Sing_P)$ induce equivalences between the homotopy \textbf{theories} of stratified spaces and stratified simplicial sets.
 In particular, they induce equivalences between the underlying $\infty$-categories, which can be explicitly described as the Dwyer-Kan localizations. \end{remark}